Subscribe to the Newsletter

 Also, the sea itself is not pure: plenty of garbage in it, from plastic bags to mercury from sunken ships!
 So fish livers, which are where many of these chemicals concentrate, may be less good for you.

 Of course, there is much more to say about eating fish, the good and the bad points.
 But let’s get to the Yin deficiency fish recipes!

-Of the Yin deficiency fish recipes, the trick here is not to overcook the herring, which is rich in fish oils if fresh.
+Of the Yin deficiency fish recipes, the trick here is not to overcook the herring which, if fresh, is rich in fish oils.
 Overcooking destroys their benefits.
 The other ingredients, some yin and some yang, make this dish about neutral.

 ● 455gms (1lb) herring fillets